spencerbraun/stats_notes/STATS315A/Exam_Notes.md

 ## Themes

 * Scale invariance - how do units affect your method, standardizing predictors, effect on correlated predictor coefficients
 * Correlation between predictors - how well identified are your coefficients / relationships.
+Correlation breeds uncertainty in model, regularization either discards correlated covariates or averages over them.
 * Continuous vs discrete, blending of features in a reduced model or feature selection (eg. ridge / pcr vs lasso).
 * p > n - now need some regularization.
 Consider when we perform regularization for variance reduction vs removing design matrix singularity
 * Adding bias for variance reduction